 A positive test for intra-abdominal blood in a patient who fails to respond to standard resuscitation protocols warrants an exploratory laparotomy.
-During laparotomy, packing of the presacral area and retro pubic space is carried out, if the retroperitoneal hematoma is expanding.
-In open pelvic fractures, packing of the area plus a circumferential compressive dressing are needed.
+During laparotomy, packing of the presacral area and retropubic space is carried out, if the retroperitoneal hematoma is expanding.
+In open pelvic fractures, packing of the area plus a circumferential compressive dressing is needed.

-If the patient is stabilized, a contrast enhanced CT should be done.
-A patient with contrast extravasation has high likelihood of significant arterial bleeding requiring embolization.
+If the patient is stabilized, a contrast-enhanced CT should be done.
+A patient with contrast extravasation has a high likelihood of significant arterial bleeding requiring embolization.

 If the patient remains hypotensive despite emergent pelvic stabilization, control of abdominal bleeding, and retroperitoneal packing, then angiography should be performed immediately and embolization should be done.

 Extraperitoneal Pelvic Packing

 This technique requires external bony pelvic fixation followed by packing of the pelvic retroperitoneal space via an extraperitoneal route to achieve tamponade.
 It is performed through a midline incision from the pubic symphysis superiorly.
 Packing is removed at 24 to 48 hours depending on the patient’s stability.